navanchauhan/navanchauhan.github.io/Content/posts/2026-06-27-subtracting-no-means-yes.md

 })();
 </script>

-My own runs are a small-scale version of this curve.
-The single cleanest configuration I found, Gemma-4 in thinking mode ablating one layer at $\alpha = 6$, flipped 15 of 16 held-out refusals with **zero** repetition loops and no low-content completions, at 96 generated tokens.
+My own Gemma runs are a small-scale version of this curve, separate from the Llama demo eval above.
+The single cleanest configuration I found, Gemma 4 in thinking mode ablating one layer at $\alpha = 6$, flipped 15 of 16 held-out refusals with **zero** repetition loops and no low-content completions, at 96 generated tokens.
 But nudge the knobs and the fluency collapses: at $\alpha = 4$ on a different layer selection, 13 of 16 "successful" completions were actually repetition loops.
 A higher-$\alpha$ Gemma config that *looked* clean turned out to be pseudo-text, hundreds of characters but only eleven real lexical tokens.
 And even the good $\alpha=6$ config, pushed to 2000 tokens, eventually degenerated and started refusing *and* looping at once.
 I gated on loop-detection and content-density rather than raw perplexity, but they are measuring the same thing: how far the surgery pushed the model off its own manifold.

 The lesson is that "did it stop refusing?" is a trap of a metric on its own.
 You always need the second axis.
 The best abliteration is the one that finds the *minimum* $\alpha$ that removes the behaviour, because every extra unit of subtraction is capability you are paying out.